Penetration testing methodologies and frameworks

 11.4 Visibility Audit

-Enumeration and indexing of the targets in the scope through direct and indirect interaction with or
+Enumeration and indexing of the targets in the scope through direct and indirect interaction with or between live systems.

 11.4.1 Network Surveying -- activities similar to recon footprinting